-*Please continue to check this page for updated information about 2018 and 2019 fellowship opportunities.
+*Please continue to check this page for updated information about 2019 fellowship opportunities.

 One-year, two-year or short-term legal or policy fellowships:

 Our fellows support the Center’s work in one or more of the following program areas: Reproductive Rights and Health, Income Security (including child care, Education, and Workplace Justice.

 The Center recruits rising third-year law students, judicial clerks, and other recent law school graduates interested in applying for Skadden, Equal Justice Works, ABA Section of Taxation’s Christine A. Brunswick Public Service Fellowship, or other law fellowships to begin in the fall of each year.
 Some specific project ideas are described within the job postings posted below but applicants may draft their own project descriptions for consideration.
 Responsibilities may include researching and analyzing policy and legal issues; drafting a variety of materials, such as memos, fact sheets, reports, comments on regulations, and legal briefs, and working with national and state-based coalitions.

 Qualifications generally include the following (review individual postings listed below for specific requirements): Law degree and experience working in a research, advocacy, or policymaking environment preferred.
 Must have excellent analytical, oral and written communications and organizational skills, attention to detail, and a commitment to women’s issues.
 Applicants must be eligible to work in the US and have appropriate employment authorization documentation.

 We do not currently have any research and/or policy fellowships available.

 To learn more about fellowship opportunities, please contact firstname.lastname@example.org.

 The National Women’s Law Center is an Equal Opportunity/Affirmative Action employer and values a diverse workforce.
 We strongly encourage and seek applications from people with disabilities, women, men, people of color, including bilingual and bicultural individuals, veterans, and LGBTQI individuals.